dotnet/designs/accepted/2023/sign-signature-provider-plugins.md

 1. Because a plugin package isolates all private dependencies from Sign CLI, a plugin package author is responsible for servicing the plugin package with updates for the plugin and any of its dependencies.

 1. Currently, Sign CLI depends on the [`NuGetKeyVaultSignTool`](https://www.nuget.org/packages/NuGetKeyVaultSignTool.Core/3.2.3) package for signing NuGet packages with Azure Key Vault.
 Under this proposed specification, Sign CLI must be cloud-provider agnostic.
-This dependency should simply take any `RSA` implementation and remove [`RSAKeyVaultProvider`](https://www.nuget.org/packages/RSAKeyVaultProvider/2.1.1) and [`Azure.Security.KeyVault.Certificates`](https://www.nuget.org/packages/Azure.Security.KeyVault.Certificates/4.2.0) package dependencies.
+This dependency should simply take any `AsymmetricAlgorithm` implementation and remove [`RSAKeyVaultProvider`](https://www.nuget.org/packages/RSAKeyVaultProvider/2.1.1) and [`Azure.Security.KeyVault.Certificates`](https://www.nuget.org/packages/Azure.Security.KeyVault.Certificates/4.2.0) package dependencies.

+1. Some asymmetric algorithms require algorithm-specific options.
+For example, `System.Security.Cryptography.RSA` may require RSA signature padding; every [`SignData(...)` overload](https://learn.microsoft.com/dotnet/api/system.security.cryptography.rsa.signdata?#overloads) requires a [`System.Security.Cryptography.RSASignaturePadding`](https://learn.microsoft.com/dotnet/api/system.security.cryptography.rsasignaturepadding) argument to indicate either `Pkcs1` (PKCS #1 v1.5) or `Pss` signature padding mode.

+   Because the caller --- a signature formatter --- passes the `RSASignaturePadding` argument, it an RSA signature provider plugin should be able to support both options to be generally useful.
+While a signature provider plugin could declare an option that sets the signature padding mode at the plugin level, this would effectively override whatever the caller passes and would be generally discouraged.
+Plus, arguments for options that a plugin defines are processed only by the plugin, not signature formatters.

+   One option might be for Sign CLI itself to declare a new option for RSA signature padding and pass the value to individual signature formatters when RSA signing.
+However, some signature formatters may support only 1 RSA signature padding mode, and therefore may not respect a user's choice.

 ## Q & A